Energetically consistent localised APE budgets for local and regional studies of stratified flow energetics: Application to energetically consistent numerical ocean modelling

 \subsection{Remarks on the eddy (turbulent) kinetic energy budget}

-Since skew-diffusion associated with the meso-scale eddy parameterisation acts as a net source of eddy KE rather than of eddy APE, it is useful to conclude this section with some comments on the eddy KE budget and how the KE and APE cascades may help constrain mixing parameterisations. briefly comment on the eddy KE budget.
-Under stationary and homogeneous conditions, the main sources of eddy KE are contributed by: \begin{enumerate} \item the downscale energy transfer associated with the mixing of momentum.
-To be specific, we assume that it is primarily contributed by the vertical shear
+Since skew diffusion associated with the meso-scale eddy parameterisation acts as a net source of eddy KE rather than of eddy APE, it is useful to conclude this section with some comments on the eddy KE budget and how the KE and APE cascades may help constrain mixing parameterisations.
+Under stationary and homogeneous conditions, the main sources of eddy KE are: \begin{enumerate} \item the downscale energy transfer associated with the mixing of momentum, primarily contributed by the vertical shear,

-\item the downscale transfer associated with the meso-scale eddy parameterisation, which controls the conversion $C(E_a^m,E_k^t)$; \item the loss of energy associated with diapycnal mixing, which controls $C(E_k^t,E_a^t)$; \item the viscous dissipation rate, dissipating $E_K^t$ into background potential energy or `heat'. \end{enumerate} Summing up all these contributions leads to the following balance
+\item the downscale transfer associated with the meso-scale eddy parameterisation, which controls the conversion $C(E_a^m,E_k^t)$; \item the loss of energy associated with diapycnal mixing, which controls $C(E_k^t,E_a^t)$; \item the viscous dissipation rate, dissipating $E_K^t$ into background potential energy or `heat'. \end{enumerate} Summing up all these contributions leads to the following balance: